As Breakups Go, It Was An Ugly One.

 And so on.

-Life moves forward, dinner gets made and (bonus!) somewhere out there in the future, a science teacher is hugging himself with glee at the discovery that yet another kid in class thinks the rings around Saturn were built by Nintendo as a
+Life moves forward, dinner gets made and (bonus!) somewhere out there in the future, a science teacher is hugging himself with glee at the discovery that yet another kid in class thinks the rings around Saturn were built by Nintendo as a Mario Kart practice track.
+(People like to feel good about their jobs, you know.)

 The Bigger Questions.

-before the kid realizes we don't know the answers either without too much effort, but what about The Big Questions?
+Sure, these bite-sized science inquiries can be swatted awaybefore the kid realizes we don't know the answers either without too much effort, but what about The Big Questions?

-Legos-but-can-we-get-back-to-the-matter-of-where-we-came-from-and-why-we're-here-and-where-we're-going-next-type questions.
+You know, the thanks-for-the-Legos-but-can-we-get-back-to-the-matter-of-where-we-came-from-and-why-we're-here-and-where-we're-going-next-type questions.
 (Known collectively among educators and parenting specialists as "The Widowmaker" or "The Flaming Chimichanga.")

-Lucky!)
+Many of you probably have religious or philosophical foundations that provide ready-made answers to these fundamental questions.
+(Lucky!)
 There are many folks, however (myself included) who haven't yet found that single, ideal belief system that has it all: profoundly comforting answers to life's monumental questions without the pesky purple-cape-and-hi-top-sneakers dress code.

 And so, when our children come to us thirsting for knowledge about the workings of the Universe and beyond, we want to provide answers - boy, do we - but, alas, we simply don't have them.
 Nor does it seem appropriate to give a youngster a completely candid response along the lines of "It beats the crap out of me, kid!"